-Learn some quick fixes to help keep your AT&T Wi-Fi, internet, and TV service humming.
+Learn some quick fixes to help keep your AT&T Wi-Fi and internet service humming.

 You’ve got 99 problems, and AT&T internet outages accounts for one—we feel you.
 In the case of AT&T service, we can help, but you’re on your own with the other 98.

-We’ve done the research and come up with some easy fixes for everyday AT&T internet problems and TV service issues.
+We’ve done the research and come up with some easy fixes for everyday AT&T internet problems and service issues.
 For more complex problems, we’d suggest calling AT&T customer support (or maybe even Jay-Z).